 The Virtual Environments Studio is a place for students, faculty, and patrons to experience virtual reality in a relaxed setting without having any prior knowledge of the technology.
 We provide the hardware and software for games, movies, artistic experiences, and educational content.
 Reserve your time to come and play or to test out your own prototype projects.

-If you plan to use Studios Network services during the Spring 2021 semester, please review the policies listed below before coming to the library.
+If you plan to use Studios Network services, please review the policies listed below before coming to the library.

 - HTC Vive Pro